Everything you need to know about running great webinars.

 Step #4: Create your landing page

-You need a landing page where people can get information about your webinar, as well as sign up.
+You need a webinar landing page where people can get information about your event, as well as sign up.
 The landing page should clearly explain what the webinar is about and give people a compelling reason to attend.
 If you use Livestorm, landing pages are built right in.

 Step #5: Select the timing of your webinar